tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 be checked if it is absent.
 In a response header IPROTO_SCHEMA_VERSION is always present, and it is up to the client to check if it has changed.

+..  _box_protocol-iproto_stream_id:

+**IPROTO_STREAM_ID** = 0x0a.
+An unsigned number that should be unique in every stream.
+In requests IPROTO_STREAM_ID is optional and is only useful for ensuring that requests within transactions are done in separate groups.
+In responses IPROTO_STREAM_ID does not appear.
+See :ref:`Binary protocol -- streams <box_protocol-streams>`.

 Have a look at file
 `xrow.c <https://github.com/tarantool/tarantool/blob/master/src/box/xrow.c>`_